McDavid helps Oilers cool off Maple Leafs, 6-4

+TORONTO (AP) — Connor McDavid had a night to remember, giving the Toronto Maple Leafs one to forget.

-TORONTO (AP) — Connor McDavid scored a highlight-reel goal and added three assists as the Edmonton Oilers snapped the Toronto Maple Leafs’ point streak at 10 games with a 6-4 victory on Monday night.
+McDavid scored a highlight-reel goal and added three assists as the Edmonton Oilers snapped the Maple Leafs’ point streak at 10 games with a 6-4 victory on Monday night.

+Oilers forward Alex Chiasson called McDavid’s goal the “best he’s ever seen,” and coach Dave Tippett said it was “unbelievable.
+Connor being Connor.”

+McDavid, however, chose to downplay how he cleanly beat Leafs defenseman Morgan Rielly for his 24th goal of the season.
+He also had three assists.

+“Obviously a good player,” said a sombre Morgan Rielly, who wouldn’t elaborate on what he saw on the play.

+“You could tell tonight (McDavid) was playing with an edge and that might have been the nicest goal I’ve seen,” said Chiasson, who also scored for Edmonton.
+“Pure skill.
+We’re lucky to have him.”

-Oscar Klefbom, Darnell Nurse, Kailer Yamamoto, Alex Chiasson and Leon Draisaitl also scored for the Oilers (22-17-5), who were making their third stop on a five-game road trip.
+Oscar Klefbom, Darnell Nurse, Kailer Yamamoto and Leon Draisaitl also scored for the Oilers, who were making their third stop on a five-game road trip.

-Jason Spezza, Frederik Gauthier, Pierre Engvall and Auston Matthews scored for the Maple Leafs (24-14-5), who were 9-0-1 in their last 10 games.
+Jason Spezza, Frederik Gauthier, Pierre Engvall and Auston Matthews scored for the Maple Leafs, who were 9-0-1 in their last 10 games.

-McDavid got the puck at Toronto’s blue line and used his speed to cleanly beat Morgan Rielly 1-on-1 with a fake to the inside before going wide and snapping the puck into the top corner on Michael Hutchinson with 8:34 to go in regulation.
+McDavid got the puck at Toronto’s blue line and used his speed to cleanly beat Morgan Rielly with a fake to the inside before going wide and snapping the puck into the top corner on Michael Hutchinson with 8:34 to go in regulation.
 The goal gave the Oilers a 6-3 lead.

 Mike Smith made 31 saves in the victory.